Mentalab-hub/explorepy/README.rst

     explorer.connect(device_name="Explore_XXXX")  # Put your device Bluetooth name explorer.acquire()

-You can also visualize signals in real-time.
+You can also visualize the data in real-time.

 ::